hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

 All stored objects have a fixed association to the user who created them.
 So you won't be able to access other users' objects by default.

 In order to automatically sync objects to the server's store, you need to be logged in with a valid user.
-Learn more about the hoodie user system at [**hoodie.account**](./hoodie.account.html).
+Learn more about the Hoodie user system at [**hoodie.account**](./hoodie.account.html).

 <a id="top"></a>